MobinEbrahimkhani/MobinEbrahimkhani/README.md

 ### 🚀 About Me

 # Hey, I'm Mobin 👋
 I'm a Computer Science student who enjoys understanding how computers work—from software and databases to operating systems and hardware.
-Most of my time is spent building projects, learning new technologies, and occasionally going down rabbit holes that start with a simple question and end several hours later.
+Most of my time is spent learning about computers and occasionally going down rabbit holes that start with a simple question and end several hours later.
- I enjoy working with Python, MySQL, and Linux, and I'm always looking for opportunities to learn something new by building real projects.
+ I enjoy working with Python, MySQL, Linux, and Computers in general :) I'm always looking for opportunities to learn something new by building real projects.
 Currently studying Computer Science at Kharazmi University and working toward becoming a better software engineer one project at a time.

 🌱 &nbsp;I'm currently learning **MySQL**